 Description

 Tunnel Mountain Village I Campground sits just minutes from downtown Banff, making it one of the most convenient base camps for exploring Banff National Park's extensive trail network.
-This massive campground sprawls across the lower slopes of Tunnel Mountain with over 600 sites accommodating everything from backpacking tents to large RVs, creating a bustling hub of outdoor activity throughout the camping season.
+This large campground sprawls across the lower slopes of Tunnel Mountain with over 600 sites accommodating everything from backpacking tents to large RVs, creating a busy hub of outdoor activity throughout the camping season.

-The campground's namesake trail, Tunnel Mountain Trail, starts practically at your doorstep and offers one of the most rewarding moderate hikes in the Banff area.
+The campground's namesake trail starts practically at your doorstep and offers one of the most rewarding hikes in the Banff area.
 This well-maintained trail winds through dense montane forest dominated by Douglas fir and aspen, with the path switchbacking steadily upward through terrain that feels quintessentially Canadian Rockies.

 Gateway to Iconic Banff Hikes